Julian Schuster, Ph.D.

 Vice President and Chief Financial Officer

-Dr. Greg Gunderson leads the global finance and administrative unit.
-His unit plays a key role translating the University's strategic vision into a tactical road map by providing global leadership via finance and general accounting, purchasing, endowment and treasury administration, public safety, and facilities support.
+Greg Gunderson leads the global finance and administrative unit.
+His unit plays a key role translating the University's strategic vision into a tactical road map by providing global leadership via finance and general accounting, purchasing, endowment and treasury administration, public safety, and facilities support of all Webster University locations around the globe.
 He has provided accounting and financial leadership for more than 20 years with experience in both the corporate and higher education settings at international organizations including the University of Nebraska at Lincoln, ConAgra Foods, Inc., Cray Research, Inc. and Arthur Anderson & Co.

 Vice President for Advancement

-Charlie Hahn brings a systematic approach to university advancement, having proven his effectiveness in complex and networked environments in the fundraising field.
-Most recently, Hahn served with the University of Illinois Foundation, the official fundraising and private gift-receiving organization for the University of Illinois and its three campuses.
+Charlie Hahn leads Webster University’s global university advancement efforts and brings a systematic approach to Alumni and Development Programs, Advancement Services, Foundations and Government Relations.
+Hahn has proven his effectiveness in complex and networked environments in the fundraising field.
+Most recently, he served with the University of Illinois Foundation, the official fundraising and private gift-receiving organization for the University of Illinois and its three campuses.
 In his role with the Foundation, Hahn helped execute a successful $2.3 billion capital campaign, serving in multiple roles and most recently as vice president, Special Campaigns.

 Nancy Hellerud, J.D.

-Nancy Hellerud joined Webster University in April 2011.
-She serves as chief of staff to the Provost, overseeing operations of the Office of Academic Affairs, and works with the senior administration, deans and faculty on a range of policy issues and strategic initiatives, with a focus on improving procedures and policies.
+Nancy Hellerud joined Webster University in 2011.
+She serves as vice provost and oversees operations of the Office of Academic Affairs, She works with other senior administration, deans and faculty on a range of policy issues and strategic initiatives, with a focus on improving procedures and policies and building Webster’s global enterprise.
 She oversees the academic support units of Academic Affairs, including Academic Advising, the Academic Resource Center, the Faculty Development Center, and the Office of Institutional Effectiveness.
+She also oversees the Office of Study Abroad including the University WINS Affiliates Program, the Center for International Education, Faculty Mobility Program, and the Confucius Institute.

 Barbara E. O'Malley